-- A shared waiting list across all four acute trusts so patients facing the longest waits can be treated at other locations.
+- a shared waiting list across all four acute trusts so patients facing the longest waits can be treated at other locations

-- Increased capacity to run theatres for longer hours and over weekends.
+- increased capacity to run theatres for longer hours and over weekends

-- A new orthopaedic surgery unit at the Kent and Canterbury hospital.
+- a new orthopaedic surgery unit at the Kent and Canterbury Hospital

-- Continued use of private hospitals to treat NHS patients.
+- continued use of private hospitals to treat NHS patients

-- Investment in community rehabilitation beds; so people can be discharged from hospital more quickly to allow others to be treated.
+- investment in community rehabilitation beds so people can be discharged from hospital more quickly to allow others to be treated.

 There is significant investment being made to help clear the waiting lists as quickly as possible.
-In 2021/22, the NHS in Kent and Medway is investing £36.4m in elective care recovery schemes.
+In 2021/22, the NHS in Kent and Medway invested £36.4m in elective care recovery schemes.
 Further investment of £49m is supporting our response to current pressure on urgent care services; this also helps to protect our ability to continue elective care.

 The NHS in Kent and Medway has received £34.7m in new capital funding, allocated across a three-year period, to create Community Diagnostic Centres (CDCs) across Kent and Medway.